Lionfish: Western tropical Atlantic

 Two of the 12 species of Pterois, the red lionfish (P. volitans) and the common lionfish (P. miles), have established themselves as significant invasive species off the East Coast of the United States and in the Caribbean.
 About 93% of the invasive population in the Western Atlantic is P. volitans.

-The red lionfish is found off the East Coast and Gulf Coast of the United States and in the Caribbean Sea, and was likely first introduced off the Florida coast by the early to mid-1990s.
+The red lionfish is found off the East Coast and Gulf Coast of the United States and in the Caribbean Sea, and was likely first introduced off the Florida coast by the early to mid-1980s.
 This introduction may have occurred in 1992 when Hurricane Andrew destroyed an aquarium in southern Florida, releasing six lionfish into Biscayne Bay.
-A lionfish was discovered off the coast of Dania Beach, south Florida, as early as 1985, before Hurricane Andrew.
-The lionfish resemble those of the Philippines, implicating the aquarium trade, suggesting individuals may have been purposely discarded by dissatisfied aquarium enthusiasts.
-This is in part because lionfish require an experienced aquarist, but are often sold to novices who find their care too difficult.
+However, a lionfish was discovered off the coast of Dania Beach, south Florida, as early as 1985, before Hurricane Andrew.

+These captured lionfish resemble those of the Philippines, implicating the aquarium trade, and suggesting that the fish may be descendants of individuals discarded by dissatisfied aquarium enthusiasts.
+Lionfish require experience to maintain in an aquarium, but are often sold to novices who find their care too difficult.

 In 2001, the National Oceanic and Atmospheric Administration (NOAA) documented several sightings of lionfish off the coast of Florida, Georgia, South Carolina, North Carolina, Bermuda, and Delaware.
 In August 2014, when the Gulf Stream was discharging into the mouth of the Delaware Bay, two lionfish were caught by a surf fisherman off the ocean side shore of Cape Henlopen State Park: a red lionfish that weighed 1 lb 4+1/2 oz and a common lionfish that weighed 1 lb 2 oz.
 Three days later, a 1 lb 3 oz red lionfish was caught off the shore of Broadkill Beach which is in the Delaware Bay approximately 15 mi north of Cape Henlopen State Park.

+The timeline of observations points to the east coast of Florida as the initial source of the western Atlantic invasion, though it has been suggested that the Bahamas may also have been an independent source.
 Lionfish were first detected in the Bahamas in 2004.

+In July 2011, lionfish were reported for the first time in the Flower Garden Banks National Marine Sanctuary off the coast of Louisiana.

 In June 2013 lionfish were discovered as far east as Barbados, and as far south as the Los Roques Archipelago and many Venezuelan continental beaches.
 Lionfish were first sighted in Brazilian waters in late 2014.
-Genetic testing on a single captured individual revealed that it was related to the populations found in the Caribbean, suggesting larval dispersal rather than an intentional release.